Market Readiness Assistance Grant (MRA Grant) – Globalisation

 In-market Business Development

-• Preparation of local in-market BD personnel, product training
+• Recruitment and/or preparation of local in-market BD personnel

-• Embarking on BD activities to reach out to new business leads
+• BD efforts to reach out to new business leads

-• Reviewing market entry strategy and advice on setting up of entity in the market or future strategy plans, etc
+• Review of market entry strategy (e.g., advice on setting up of entity)

-Detailed Consultancy report that may include but not limited to the following:
+Proof of completion should include but not limited to the

 OVERSEAS MARKET SET-UP (Capped at $30,000 per new market)